-We’ve talked before about how technology has spurred the evolution of the workplace, and there’s no place that’s more evident than in the way people prefer to work, and what kind of work they are looking for.
-Today, Staples Business Advantage released additional findings from our Workplace Index, examining how the trends of freelance workers and flexible work are impacting the workplace.
+Technology has spurred the evolution of the workplace, and there’s no place that’s more evident than in the way people prefer to work, and what kind of work they are looking for.
+Recently, Staples Business Advantage released additional findings from our Workplace Index, examining how the trends of freelance workers and flexible work are impacting the workplace.

 With freelance workers citing benefits like increased flexibility, more money, and better work-life balance as prime reasons to freelance, it’s easy to see why there’s a rise in freelance workers in today’s economy.
 And with businesses looking for ways to attract and utilize skilled talent, particularly for high-profile projects, this arrangement can be beneficial for everyone involved.